skaynor/monster-hunting/docs/factions/wycademy.md

 # Wycademy

-Long ago, the village of Bherna was visited by the Royal Scribes of Palaeontology.
+Long ago, the village of Bherna was visited by the Royal Scribes of Paleontology.
 During the visit, it was discovered the limestone formations around the village contained quantities of fossils of monsters and plants extinct today.
 From the Royal Paleontology Scriveners investigation and report, the scribes dispatched a small group to set up camp.
 Over the years scholars focused on laboratory work, leaving field work to hunters, and giving rise to the Wycademy.

 ## Role of the Wycademy